 - It may be necessary for a student(s) to be moved from an existing class or group in order to protect the victim(s).
-This can be logistically difficult but can allow a victim(s) to be freed from a tense or possibly toxic environment. - Access to mobile devices can be curtailed, this might involve having specific devices set aside for an individual to use. - Monitoring of activity through reporting.
-This might be within the lesson or a restriction of movement either in college or outside of college during those deemed to be college hours.
+This can be logistically difficult but can allow a victim(s) to be freed from a tense or possibly toxic environment. - Access to mobile devices can be curtailed, this might involve having specific devices set aside for an individual to use.
+It must be remembered that Abbey College Manchester does not permit the use of mobile phones during lesson time. - Monitoring of activity through reporting.
+This might be within the lesson or a restriction of movement or communication either in college or outside of college during those deemed to be college hours.